banyanlogic/website/BL4.0-reference.md

 - Total Y0: ~$2,400 · Y1: ~$4,800
   Y0: $0 intentional · Y1 base: ~$9,945 · Y2: ~$39K · Y3: ~$99K · Y4 decision gate: $200K threshold · Y8 exit: $1.5–1.86M+

-**Operating assumption: the base case is the plan.
-The optimistic case is the ceiling — not the expectation.
-Every decision is made against the base case.
-The exit multiple is a boundary condition, not an identity.**

 Path to Y4 gate: $227 individual sales alone require ~880 students/yr to reach $200K — that is a marketing grind, not a pull culture.
 The real path: 15–20 Tier 3B institutional licenses ($2,500–$8,000+) + $59/yr renewal ARR compounding from graduates.
 Renewal rate is the lagging signal.
 S26 Love — genuine adoption measured by LGPA workaround rate — is the leading signal.

 Excavated from Vedantic philosophy, Ayurvedic medicine, the Bhagavad Gita.
 Not org research — older and more stable.
 The diagnostic vocabulary for what a human being does.
 BL retains permanently.
 Never exits with any business sale.

 Dashaavataara · Vedantic Lullabies · Life After Sun (HUMS coloring book) · ASiWiFi.
 Same frameworks, different media.
 Neurodiversity as a core lived design lens — Sarthan and Darshan as primary testers ensure the framework works for all minds, not just neurotypical learners.
 In an AI-dominated era where most tools optimize for the median, this is a massive and authentic differentiator.
 Save this song with all ages and all minds.

 200 engaged thinkers in Year 0.
 A movement before a market.
 Human-in-the-loop is the only empirically valid mechanism for improving any framework.
 Every person who takes the LGPA improves it.
 The practitioners guide is implementation-sharpened, one problem at a time.
 Every CLAAS Conversations session is a case study in formation — the HITL enrichment loop is not an internal process, it is the market claim: this framework improves every time a real problem touches it.
-Every CLAAS Conversation is one step toward the 10,000.

 The aerial roots descend, touch ground, and become load-bearing.
 C-SALF exits Y8.
 T-Class exits Y8.
 The banyan remains.
 HUMS · S2L2 · ASiWiFi · the creative portfolio — the root does not exit.
 The buyer gets the branch.